 The Hospital Consumer Assessment of Healthcare Providers and Systems survey (or HCAHPS survey) is the first patients’ perspectives survey of the hospital experience that has been standardized and reported in the U.S. It’s a critical indicator of patient satisfaction in healthcare.

-The HCAHPS patient survey asks discharged patients 29 questions about their recent hospital care.
-It assesses the hospital experience with robust questions about MD and RN communication skills and care team responsiveness, as well as the cleanliness and tranquility of the facility, prescription and discharge instructions, and the general quality of healthcare provided during a patient’s stay.
+The HCAHPS patient experience survey asks discharged patients 29 questions about their recent hospital care.
+It assesses the hospital experience with robust questions about MD and RN communication skills and care team responsiveness, as well as the cleanliness and tranquility of the facility, prescription and discharge instructions, and the general service quality of healthcare provided during a patient’s stay.

 Primary care providers and other specialists are also quickly getting on board with this model and trying to achieve the highest scores possible, so as to keep up with their competition.
 This robust competitiveness for scores has been quickly and steadily improving patient satisfaction in healthcare.